This Elf on the Shelf DIY Cupid-fil-a scene is a creative craft idea! If your kids are a fan of this chicken restaurant, they will love this idea.

 Step 1: Print the template

-Adjust printer setting under “printer properties” or properties box when prompted to print.
+Adjust the printer setting under “printer properties” or properties box when prompted to print.

 Under paper size, find US letter and change to US letter borderless based on your printer settings.